About Us

 Without water we can't stay here

 A recent journal article, Survey of Rainwater Catchment Use and Practices on Hawai’i Island (Donohue, Aug 2017), provides some relevant data.
-In this study, outreach was made to rural Hawai’i Island communities on rainwater catchment best practices, and explored household uses associated with these systems via a survey of 110 individuals.
-Nearly 90% (N=96) of all survey respondents used harvested rainwater as a potable water source or for bathing, and only 66% of those systems were reasonably expected to produce safe drinking water.
+In this study, outreach was made to rural Hawai’i Island communities on rainwater catchment.
+Explored was best practices, and household uses associated with these systems via a survey of 110 individuals.
+Nearly 90% (N=96) of all surveyed respondents used harvested rainwater as a potable water source for bathing, and only 66% of those systems were reasonably expected to produce safe drinking water.
 Referring back to the 60,000 people estimated to rely on this source of water in Hawai’i from eight years ago, it appears there is a lot more work to do to ensure the safety of our community.
 Uncle Tilo has provided assistance to many satisfied long-term customers for their rain harvesting practices with our simple monthly maintenance agreement.

 With the ongoing events of the volcanic eruptions and its impact on the air and rain, there is an increasing need, demand and desire to understand how to manage rainwater harvest systems for safe, usable, and drinkable water.
-We anticipate this need will not lessen anytime in the near future.
+We anticipate this need will not lessen anytime in the future.
 Access to safe, clean water opens up a world of possibilities for community development, and the health and wellness of the community in the long term.
 Without the most basic element of life, water, all other development efforts will ultimately fail.

 Solution